Pay Fines

 Please visit our Frequently Asked Questions (FAQs) tab for additional information.

-If you wish to contest a citation issued in a county other than Carver, Dakota, Hennepin, Ramsey, Scott, and Washington County, please contact the local court for assistance.
+If you wish to contest a citation issued in a county other than Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington County, please contact the local court for assistance.

-If you wish to contest a citation issued in Carver, Dakota, Hennepin, Ramsey, Scott, or Washington county, staff at the MN Court Payment Center (CPC) are available to discuss the appointment options for meeting with a Hearing Officer.
+If you wish to contest a citation issued in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington county, staff at the MN Court Payment Center (CPC) are available to discuss the appointment options for meeting with a Hearing Officer.

 A Hearing Officer is authorized by the Court to hear citation cases and provide options.
 Depending on the facts of your case and your violation history, some of the options they may be able to offer include: